mukul-bhele/mukul-bhele/README.md

 ## Hi there! 👋 I'm Mukul Bhele
 ## 🚀 About Me
 I’m a Data Scientist passionate about extracting insights and building data-driven solutions.
-Skilled in Python, SQL, Excel, Power BI, and Tableau, with experience across recommendation systems, search relevance modeling, inventory optimization & forecasting, review intent analysis, and OCR-based PDF data extraction.
+Skilled in Python, SQL, Machine Learning, Deep Learning, Power BI, and Tableau, with experience across recommendation systems, search relevance modeling, inventory optimization & forecasting, review intent analysis, and OCR-based PDF data extraction.
 I’ve also created several automation workflows and interactive dashboards that streamline decision-making and reporting.

 ## 💼 Skills